Mental Harassment at Workplace: Laws and Impact in India

 Limitless learning.
 Limitless Earning with Chegg

-Mental harassment has severe consequences for the victims.
+Mental Harassment case has severe consequences for the victims.
 It can lead to anxiety, depression, fear, and emotional instability.
 Victims may experience declining job satisfaction, reduced productivity, and motivation.
-It has also been observed that mental harassment of women in the workplace is more common.
+It has also been observed that women experiencing mental harassment at workplace is common.

 Prolonged exposure to mental harassment can result in physical health problems, including headaches, insomnia, and high blood pressure.
 Furthermore, it can hinder career growth, as victims may face difficulties focusing on their work, pursuing opportunities, or building professional relationships.

-Resources for Dealing with Mental Harassment at the Workplace
+Resources for Dealing with Mental Harassment at Workplace

-Experiencing mental harassment in the workplace can be emotionally challenging and psychologically distressing.
-Individuals who find themselves in such situations must know how to deal with mental harassment at the workplace, seek support, and utilize available resources to navigate these difficult circumstances.
+Experiencing mental harassment at workplace can be emotionally challenging and psychologically distressing.
+Individuals who find themselves in such situations must know how to deal with mental harassment at workplace, seek support, and utilize available resources to navigate these difficult circumstances.
 Here are some support options and resources that can provide assistance and guidance.

 1. Employee Assistance Programs (EAP)